All Episodes

 I know what to do to stop Pelosi.

-And I said, Brian, look, I know she's on crack.
+I said, Brian, look, I know she's on crack, but you can't just say it that way.

-It's not gonna persuade anybody.
+It's not going to persuade anybody.

-And then he said, Oh, I got a better idea to shut her up.
+And then he said, oh, I got a better idea to shut her up.

 And that's what I can't tell you.